-A court has found a Leicester doctor and nurse guilty of gross negligence after the death of a six year old boy under their care.
+A court has found a Leicester doctor and nurse guilty of manslaughter by gross negligence after the death of a six year old boy under their care.

 Jack Adcock died of a cardiac arrest at Leicester Royal Infirmary in February 2011, following multiple incidents of medical negligence from the team in charge of his care.

 His mother took Jack, who had Down’s syndrome and a heart condition, to the Leicester Royal Infirmary.
 He was suffering with vomiting and diarrhoea.